 Glencoe Biology – Student Edition ISBN: 9780078802843 Publisher: Glencoe, 2009, Hardcover Charter students must use the Glencoe textbook.
 The 2006 Glencoe biology book is also acceptable.

 Chemistry class at EIE- STARTS SEPT.
-5TH EIE (Monrovia) Schedule-Thursdays (Lisa Wright) 11:30 - 12:30 combined lecture (general and honors chem) 12:30 - 2:00 combined lab (general and honors chem) 2:00 - 2:50 honors chem recitation (required for honors students, optional for general chem students)-will include a short break for snacks, etc. 1st semester Sept 5 - Dec 12 with 11/28 off for Thanksgiving.
+5TH EIE (Monrovia) Schedule-Thursdays (Lisa Wright) 11:30 - 12:30 combined lecture (general and honors chem)- open for registration 2:30 - 2:00 combined lab (general and honors chem)- open for registration 2:00 - 2:50 honors chem recitation (required for honors students, optional for general chem students)-will include a short break for snacks, etc. - open for registration 1st semester Sept 5 - Dec 12 with 11/28 off for Thanksgiving.
 2nd semester Jan 16 - May 21 with 2/13 off for President's day and 4/9 off for spring break

 General chem: choose 1 World of Chemistry (Zumdahl), 2nd edition, 2007 or newer - for those applying for A-G credit or Conceptual Chemistry (Suchocki), 4th edition Both classes will include such topics as:

 Structure of the atom